• States

 Millennium Park

-Start the holiday season off right by attending the City of Chicago Christmas Tree lighting at the end of November.
+Start the holiday season off by attending the City of Chicago Christmas Tree lighting at the end of November.

 There has been an official Christmas tree in Chicago since 1913 and since 2015, it has been erected in Millenium Park.